surgical-vision/youbot_stack/README.md

 To run the simulator:
 1. run `roslaunch youbot_simulator youbot_sim.launch gui:=true`
 The gui true tag brings up the gazebo client if you don't want the gazebo client put false.

+To run the youbot_arm:
+1. Type in these commands to give permission for non-root execution.
+(You have to run these everytime the node has changed.) cd devel/lib/my_pkg     # cd to the directory with your node sudo chown root:root my_node # change ownship to root sudo chmod a+rx my_node      # set as executable by all sudo chmod u+s my_node       # set the setuid bit
+2. run `roslaunch youbot_joint_control youbot_arm.launch`